Benjamin Moore Cedar Key: Paint Color Review

-Benjamin Moore Cedar Key: is it beige or is it taupe?
+Is it beige or is it taupe?
 LET’S FIND OUT!

-Seriously, while there are MANY colors that I don’t blame people for not using, I’m SURPRISED that more of my clients haven’t jumped on the Cedar Key train – I sure hope it works for you.
+Seriously, while there are MANY colors that I don’t blame people for not using, I’m surprised that more of my clients haven’t jumped on the Cedar Key train – I sure hope it works for you.
 If so, I’d love to see your photos of it in action!

 North, East, South, West – Which Paint Color is the Best?

 Cedar Key has an LRV of 61, making it a light-depth paint color.
-Not sure what LRV is?
-It could save your paint lovin’ life – read all about it HERE.

-If you have a dark room, the subtle warmth of Cedar Key can be a nice way to balance off the shadows without stepping into a LEGIT beige paint color.
+If you have a dark room, the subtle warmth of Cedar Key can be a nice way to balance off the shadows without stepping into a legit beige paint color.
 However, without enough interior lighting, it can look a bit drab.

 If you have a bright room, the LRV of Cedar Key helps it hold its depth a bit better than lighter colors, although it will still wash out quite a bit.